-Get the basics right: Do they know where the toilets are?
-Or what the arrangements are for lunch?
-Task a colleague to show them the ropes and be a point of contact for any further questions (it's touch to take it in all at once!)
+Get the basics right: Do they know where the toilets are or what the arrangements are for lunch?
+Task a colleague to show them the ropes and be a point of contact for any further questions (it's tough to take it in all at once!)

 Take them out to lunch and talk about non-work subjects: This is a great opportunity to differentiate yourself and get your new relationship off to the best possible start.
 It's amazing how many companies slip up here.

 Meet the team: Ensure meetings are planned with their core team in the first week so they have a chance to meet everyone.
-It also helps them to understand roles and responsibilities early on so they can hit the ground running.
+It also helps them to understand roles and responsibilities early on.

 Feedback: Get feedback on your onboarding to continually learn, guide and shape the processes for each new joiner.

 The process of recruitment is not easy to do alone.
-But when you have a proven process to follow, you wind up with more time to concentrate on the important stuff such as finding a candidate that will fit your business, your budget, and the role you are recruiting for.
+But when you have a proven process to follow, you wind up with more time to concentrate on the important stuff such as finding a candidate that will fit your business, your budget, and the vacancy.